Lunar regolith simulant: Recent simulants

 Most of the previously developed lunar simulants are no longer being produced or distributed outside of NASA.
 Multiple companies have tried to sell regolith simulants for profit, including Zybek Advanced Products, ORBITEC, and Deep Space Industries.
 None of these efforts have seen much success.
 NASA is unable to sell simulants, or distribute unlimited amounts for free; however, NASA can award set amounts of simulant to grant winners.

 Several lunar simulants have been developed recently and are either being sold commercially or are available for rent inside large regolith bins.
 These include the OPRL2N Standard Representative Lunar Mare Simulant and Standard Representative Lunar Highland Simulant.
 Off Planet Research also produces customized simulants for specific locations on the Moon including lunar polar icy regolith simulants that include the volatiles identified in the LCROSS mission.

 Other simulants include Lunar Highlands Simulant (LHS-1) and Lunar Mare Simulant (LMS-1) produced and distributed by the not-for-profit Exolith Lab run out of the University of Central Florida.

+Indian Space Research Organisation has developed its own lunar highland soil simulant called LSS-ISAC1 for its Chandrayaan programme.
+The raw material for this simulant was sourced from Sithampoondi and Kunnamalai villages in Tamil Nadu.

+In 2020, a team of independent researchers from Thailand also developed the Thailand Lunar Simulant - Batch 1 (TLS-1) using domestic sources—the first ever successful simulant production attempt in the country that is based on the properties of the Apollo 11 sample.
+Further applications in the field of space and material engineering were also made using the produced simulant.